-- (a) In order to be eligible for extended health benefits under the collective agreement, employees must be compensated by the Employer for a minimum of 24 straight-time hours per week consistently during the six-month period prior to joining the group benefit plan.
+- (a) In order to be eligible for extended health benefits under the collective agreement, employees must have completed their probationary period and be compensated by the Employer for a minimum of 24 straight-time hours per week consistently during the six-month period prior to joining the group benefit plan.
 In order to qualify for LTD, employees must work 35 hours per week after one year of continued employment. - (b) Benefit eligibility may cease if an employee does not consistently work the required 24 hours per week minimum.
 Eligibility will be reviewed every six months and based on the previous six months average hours worked.